23 July 2021

 Astrophysics and Cosmologyonline course

 The module in its scope, aims to offer exposure to the fundamental principles of special and general relativity and their significance to the evolution of the Cosmos.
 Topics such as stellar interiors, classification and evolution along with galaxy dynamics will be discussed in some detail.
-The course will culminate with descriptions of current cosmological models and touch up on recent developments of the much discussed dark matter and dark energy mysteries and what they entail to the evolution of the Universe.
+The module will culminate with descriptions of current cosmological models and touch up on recent developments of the much discussed dark matter and dark energy mysteries and what they entail to the evolution of the Universe.

 This is a level one module (equivalent to first year undergraduate).
 Students must have completed one year of undergraduate study.
 No prior subject knowledge is required for this module, but students are expected to have a keen interest in the area.

-7.5 ECTS / 4 US / 0.5 UCL
+7.5 ECTS / 4 US / 15 UCL

-GBP 2100: Students joining us for six weeks (two modules) will receive a tuition fee discount.
+GBP 2165: Students joining us for six weeks (two modules) will receive a tuition fee discount.